 She holds a Bachelor’s Degree in Business Studies and Marketing from the Lebanese American University, one of the top institutions in Lebanon.
-She left her country when the war broke in 2006, travelled to Saudi Arabia from there, and became the first female to head a multinational company in Saudi Arabia.
+She left her country when the war broke in 2006, traveled to Saudi Arabia from there, and became the first female to head a multinational company in Saudi Arabia.
 She also held prominent positions in leading media-powerhouses in Dubai, UAE.

-Mona Osman also regularly offers her portfolio of skills, knowledge and experience to assist community members, non-profit organizations and small/medium businesses with developing marketing strategies and plans.
+Mona Osman also regularly offers her portfolio of skills, knowledge, and experience to assist community members, non-profit organizations, and small/medium businesses with developing marketing strategies and plans.

 NesrinThabet was born in Damascus, Syria.
 She immigrated to Canada over 30 years ago to pursue her studies in business as well as make-up application and aesthetics.

 While pursuing her career she furthered her education and became a teacher.
 NesrinThabet taught for over 9 years and was highly regarded and respected as a teacher.
 She was also known for her dedication to her community, especially when it came to supporting young women.